opnfv/functest/docs/configguide/index.rst

 Basically the container includes:

   * Functest directory to store the configuration (the OpenStack creds are paste in /home/opngb/functest/conf), the data (images neede for test for offline testing), results (some temporary artifacts may be stored here)
-  * Repositories: the functest repository will be used to prepare the environement, run the tests.
+  * Repositories: the functest repository will be used to prepare the environment, run the tests.
 Other repositories are used for the installation of the tooling (e.g. rally) and/or the retrieval of feature projects scenarios (e.g. bgpvpn)

 The arborescence under the functest repo can be described as follow::